How to Choose a College

 How to Compare Colleges and Narrow Your List

-It's not always easy deciding on a college to apply to or attend.
-By following the steps below, you can choose the right college and feel good about your decision.
+It’s not always easy deciding on a college to apply to or attend.
+The steps below aim to help you choose the right college and feel good about your decision.

 Step 1: Make a College List